intel/rohd-cosim/README.md

 The below diagram shows how the wrap configuration connects to your simulation.
 ROHD will generate a Makefile and connector for your design, and then connect to it by listening to some port information coming through stdout from the simulation process.

 ![Wrap Config Diagram](https://github.com/intel/rohd-cosim/raw/main/doc/diagrams/wrap.png)

+The example in `example/main.dart` uses the wrap configuration and is a good reference to get started.

 ### Custom Configuration